bnmnetp/PelicanBlog/content/Runestone/summer-review-part1.md

 With just about 10 days until classes start, my focus must switch to prep, teaching, and the inevitable committee and faculty meetings.
 But I wanted to take some time to document a few highlights of the summer.
 One of the biggest highlights is a redesigned instructor interface for Runestone, that is so big that I'm going to save that one for Part II.
 In the meantime it is in beta and I encourage you to take a look.

-If you are new to the Runestone Interactive project you might want to watch this podcast I did with my colleague Philip Guo at the University of San Diego.
+If you are new to the Runestone Interactive project you might want to watch this podcast I did with my colleague Philip Guo at UC San Diego.
 [PG Podcast - Episode 11](http://pgbovine.net/PG-Podcast-11-Brad-Miller.htm)

 ## New Books in Runestone by people I didn't know